scalawithcats/scala-with-cats/src/pages/type-classes/implicits.md

 With option 1 we bring instances into scope by `importing` them.
 With option 2 we bring them into scope with inheritance.
-With options 3 and 4, instances are *always* in implicit scope, regardless of where we try to use them.
+With options 3 and 4 instances are *always* in implicit scope, regardless of where we try to use them.

+It is conventional to put type class instances in a companion object (option 3 and 4 above) if there is only one sensible implementation, or at least one implementation that is widely accepted as the default.
+This makes type class instances easier to use as no import is required to bring them into the implicit scope.

 [^implicit-search]: If you're interested in the finer rules of implicit resolution in Scala, start by taking a look at [this Stack Overflow post on implicit scope][link-so-implicit-scope] and [this blog post on implicit priority][link-implicit-priority].

 ### Recursive Implicit Resolution {#sec:type-classes:recursive-implicits}

 The power of type classes and implicits lies in the compiler's ability to *combine* implicit definitions when searching for candidate instances.
+This is sometimes known as *type class composition*.

 Earlier we insinuated that all type class instances are `implicit vals`.
 This was a simplification.